Saba-Burduli/DeepSeek-VS-ChatGPT/README.md

 ## Introduction

-When developing ASP.NET applications, developers often rely on AI-powered tools to streamline coding, debug errors, and generate boilerplate code.
+When Developing ASP.NET applications, developers often rely on AI-powered tools to streamline coding, debug errors, and generate boilerplate code.
 Two popular tools are **DeepSeek** and **ChatGPT**.
-This repository compares their free versions to help you decide which one is better for your ASP.NET development needs.
+This Repository compares their free versions to help you decide which one is better for your ASP.NET development needs.

 ---